peterpolidoro/ModularServer/examples/BoardLedController/README.md

 The serial\_number property can be changed to uniquely identify devices with the same name and form\_factor.

-Use the getDeviceInfo method to get information about the hardware and firmware of the device.
+Use the getDeviceInfo function to get information about the hardware and firmware of the device.

 Example: